zxkevinxz/ai-hero/examples/_TODO/ai-engineer-roadmap/00.2-what-is-an-ai-engineer/article.md

 The real challenge isn't writing prompts - it's building reliable, scalable applications that effectively leverage AI capabilities while adhering to software engineering best practices.

+## Can A Web Developer Become An AI Engineer?

+Yes!
+Web developers are well-suited to become AI Engineers.
+The best web developers share a laser focus on practical delivery and user needs - qualities that are just as crucial in AI engineering.

+Your existing instincts for creating applications translate directly to building effective AI systems.
+UX is just as important in AI engineering as it is in web development.

+While knowing some Python is useful, the TypeScript ecosystem is growing fast and makes for a great fit for AI engineering.

 ## What's Next

 In this roadmap, we'll walk through the skills and tools you'll need to become an AI Engineer.